xKlams/Header-Helper/README.md

         sh start.sh ~/projects/test/ /headers/file.h

+You are free to use the relative or absolute path for the project folder

 This will update your header file every time there is a change in you .c files.

 To stop the background process just use